Prizzi's Honor: Plot

 Charley Partanna is a hitman for a New York Mafia family headed by the elderly Don Corrado Prizzi, whose business is generally handled by his sons Dominic and Eduardo and by his longtime right-hand man, Angelo, who is Charley's father.

 At a family wedding, Charley is quickly infatuated with a beautiful non-Italian woman he doesn't recognize.
 He asks Maerose Prizzi, estranged daughter of Dominic, if she recognizes the woman, oblivious to the fact that Maerose still has feelings for Charley, having once been his lover.
 Maerose is in disfavor with her father for running off with another man before the end of her romance with Charley.

 Charley flies to California to carry out a contract to kill a man named Marxie Heller for robbing a Nevada casino.
 He is surprised to learn that Marxie is the estranged husband of Irene Walker, the woman from the wedding.
 She repays some of the money Marxie stole as Charley naively (or willfully) believes that Irene was not involved with the casino scam.
 By this point they have fallen in love and eventually travel to Mexico to marry.
 A jealous Maerose travels west on her own to establish for a fact that Irene has double-crossed the organization.
 The information restores Maerose to good graces somewhat with her father and the don.
 Charley's father later reveals that Irene (who had claimed to be a tax consultant) is a "contractor" who, like Charley, performs assassinations for the mob.

 Dominic, acting on his own, wants Charley out of the way and hires someone to do the hit, not knowing that he has just given the job to Charley's own wife.
 Angelo sides with his son, and Eduardo is so appalled by his brother's actions that he helps set up Dominic's permanent removal from the family.

 Irene and Charley team up on a kidnapping that will enrich the family, but she shoots Mrs. Calhane, a police captain's wife, in the process, endangering the organization's business relationship with the cops.
 The don is also still demanding a large sum of money from Irene for her unauthorized activities in Nevada, which she doesn't want to pay.
 In time, the don tells Charley that his wife's "gotta go".

-Matters come to a head in California when, acting as if everything were alright, Charley comes home to his wife.
+Matters come to a head in California when, acting as if everything were all right, Charley comes home to his wife.
 Each pulls a weapon simultaneously in the bedroom.
 Irene ends up dead, and Charley ends up back in New York, missing her, but consoled by Maerose.